Applications for the 2024 National Folk Fellowships open on Friday 3 March 2023, and close at 5pm (AEST), Monday 19 June 2023.

 Both Australian and overseas applicants are eligible to apply but the successful applicant must be available to fulfil the following requirements of the Folk Fellowship:

-- a live streamed, public presentation/performance at the National Library of Australia (November 2023)
+- a live streamed, public presentation/performance at the National Library of Australia (October/November 2024).

 You cannot apply if:

-- your research forms part of any educational assessment including a PhD thesis or Masters project
+- your research is contributing to the completion of a PhD thesis or Masters project or other educational qualification.

-- you have received a Fellowship at the National Library within the last five years, ie funding was received in one of the Library’s 2019-2023 program rounds.
+- you have received a Fellowship, Scholarship or Grant at the National Library within the last five years, ie funding was received in one of the Library’s 2019-2023 program rounds.

 If you have any questions regarding the eligibility of your project, we encourage you to discuss your ideas with Fellowships staff at the National Library prior to starting an application on 02 6262 1099 or email@example.com.